 Why do dogs bury bones?

 A fresh mound of dirt in the back yard is evidence that your dog has been doing a little excavating.
 At the bottom of the doggie engineered crypt, there often lies a treasure such as a prized bone.
-Why do dogs fulfill the stereotypical, cartoon-documented dog behavior of burying bones?
+Why do dogs bury bones?

 Food Protection.
-In the wild, food was often hard to come by, so it was definitely considered a “treasure.”
+In the wild, food is hard to obtain, so it was considered a “treasure.”
 Wild dogs were diligent hunters that spent a lot of time and energy finding a food source, catching it, killing it, and rendering it ready to consume.
 These devoted hunters realized they had to make the most of the bounty they captured, so they ate a little fresh meat, then safely stored the remainder for future consumption by burying it.
 In this manner, they took advantage of the extra of food by saving it for leaner times when it was not so readily available.

 "Burying food was simply necessary for survival."